Sunilrai486/Embedding/README.md

   You can open the notebook and run it in your VS Code or Jupyter Notebook or upload it to Google Colab.
   a.
 For local use:
-      Please download and place the rotten_tomatoes_movies.csv file in the working directory with the notebook.
+      Please download and place the rotten_tomatoes_movies.csv file inside "/content/drive/MyDrive/" from the working directory of the notebook.
   b.
 For Google Colab
       If you are using Google Colab, please upload rotten_tomatoes_movies.csv to Google Drive.
   ```